A mother and son stand inside their flooded home in Lao Cai province, Vietnam after Super Typhoon Yagi.

 UNICEF Responds After Super Typhoon Yagi Slams Vietnam

-UNICEF is helping families meet urgent needs following flooding and landslides caused by Super Typhoon Yagi, the worst storm to hit Vietnam in 30 years.
+UNICEF is helping families meet urgent needs following flooding and landslides caused by Super Typhoon Yagi, the worst storm to hit Vietnam in decades.

 UNICEF is accelerating support for early recovery